pwalsh/openbudgets/docs/guide/index.rst

 * I want to work on a ticket to add "bookmarking" features, then I branch off "develop" into "feature/bookmarks", and when I am finished, I submit a pull request for this branch

-* I want to work on a ticket to refactor view logic in the "govts" app, then I branch off "develop" into "feature/govts-refactoring", and when I am finished, I submit a pull request for this branch
+* I want to work on a ticket to refactor view logic in the "entities" app, then I branch off "develop" into "feature/entities-refactoring", and when I am finished, I submit a pull request for this branch

 Again, see the original post about Git Flow for more good practices: